| NATIONAL REPORT OF RUSSIAN FEDERATION

 9. Activities carried out to promote the awareness of the importance

-In the period of 2006-2008, Russian bat workers, together with collegues
+of the bat conservation In the period of 2006-2008, Russian bat workers, together with collegues

 from Georgian NGO "Campester", NGO "Centre for Biological Diversity